Piracy threat returns to African waters

 The case of Aris-13, taken by pirates on 13 March near the Yemeni island of Socotra, highlights the need for such measures.

-"The Aris-13 is a little oil tanker that was hijacked while cutting corners through a no-go area," says Chris Farrell, communications director of private security group Neptune Maritime Security. "(The ship) had a low freeboard, no armed guards, no razor wire and no deterrent."
+"The Aris-13 is a little oil tanker that was hijacked while cutting corners through a no-go area," says Chris Farrell, group commercial director of private security group Neptune Maritime Security. "(The ship) had a low freeboard, no armed guards, no razor wire and no deterrent."

 Farrell says that just 77 percent of ships used the protected IRTC route last year, and 34 percent used armed guards -- significantly lower figures than previous years.